 An example of a Type 1 ambulance passthrough.

-Braun offers the Express Plus, Signature Series, Liberty, Chief XL, Super Chief, and Patriot models as Type 1 ambulances.
+Braun offers the Express Plus, Signature Series, Liberty, Chief XL, and Super Chief models as Type 1 ambulances.
 The Express Plus, Signature Series, Liberty, and Chief XL models can be mounted on a Ford F-350, Ford F-450, or Ram 4500 chassis.
 The Super Chief model can be mounted on an International 4300 LP, Ford F-650, or Freightliner M2 chassis.
-In an exclusive partnership with Pierce Manufacturing, the Patriot is available on a Pierce Saber chassis.

 What is a Type 3 Ambulance?